Treaty of Amritsar (1809): Original text of treaty of Amritsar (1809)

 Ratified by the Governor-General in Council on the 30th May 1809.

 On 12th June, the ratified treaty was sent to Raja Ranjit Singh by Lieutenant-Colonel Ochterlony.
 On the same day, Ochterlony also issued a public announcement to the Cis-Sutlej chiefs, saying that they were now under British protection.

 Aftermath

 As per the 1809 treaty, Ranjit Singh was permitted to retain his cis-Sutlej territories that had been acquired prior to his third cis-Sutlej expedition but Ranjit Singh had vacated his control over Faridkot and Ambala.
 Furthermore, he was not permitted to form an alliance with any of the cis-Sutlej chiefs.
 The treaty pushed the boundary of British India from the Yamuna to the Sutlej river.
-The treaty was successfully at halting the southern expansion of the Sikh Empire south of the Sutlej river, with Ranjit Singh instead turning his immediate focus to the Gurkha occupation in the Punjab Hills and internal conflict in Afghanistan shortly thereafter.
+The treaty was successful at halting the southern expansion of the Sikh Empire south of the Sutlej river, with Ranjit Singh instead turning his immediate focus to the Gurkha occupation in the Punjab Hills and internal conflict in Afghanistan shortly thereafter.